orsonteodoro/oiledmachine-overlay/SECURITY.md

 [4] There a lot of wrongs with this upstream project that make Electron look more safer.

-[5] It makes production look more polished but has a slight lower security score than the actual browser.
+[5] It makes production look more polished and professional but has a slight lower security score than the actual browser.

 ### Small packages cases